 The encoding header is the first 8 bytes of the tag value, an ASCII string will NULL padding.
 The remainder of the tag value is the encoded text, without NULL termination.
 (And thus without the concept of multiple internal strings that ASCII tags have.)
-The encodings are:
+The encodings are shown in Table 39: